Dear Penny: Should I Retire, Even if My Wife Is Vehemently Opposed?

 Perhaps you envision a retirement filled with part-time work you love, volunteering, hobbies and quality time with family.
 But maybe she has flashes of you puttering around the house 24/7 as the hum of televised golf drones forever in the background.

 Instead of focusing the discussion on what you hate about work, try talking about what you love about life.
 How would retiring now let you get more of that?
 And in what ways does your wife worry your retiring now would change your lives for the worse?

 And if she does say she’s worried about what other people will think?
 Press her on it.
 Ask her: Who are these people, and what will they think?

 It’s easy to mask your own thoughts under the guise of what “other people” are going to think, so figuring this part out could yield valuable insight.

 The most important thing you can do here is listen openly and hear your wife out.
 Ask questions if you don’t understand her perspective.
-You can only address her worries if you know what they are.
+You can address her worries only if you know what they are.

 If you can’t agree for now, there’s always a compromise: You could transition gradually out of the workforce by taking on less stressful work with fewer hours.